 Cryptocurrency protocols allow just a single or a few apps to run on them.
-Internet protocols, on the other hand, let thousands or even millions of apps function.
+On the other hand, Internet protocols let thousands or even millions of apps function.

 Cryptocurrency protocols usher in Web 3.0 and the Internet of Value.
 More on this later.

 The protocol is what gives cryptocurrency value.
 It’s a vital part of how cryptocurrencies work.